THE BEST WOMEN’S BIKE SHORTS 2023

 The jersey is thin and fits well without being too tight.
 It’s good for varying weather.
 The sleeves are a little too big on my skinny arms but have grippers and are meant to stay put on slightly thicker ones.
 The length of the jersey and bottom gripper band is very nice and stays put.

 Interestingly, the pockets look like they have been pre-loosened.
-They don’t sit snug shut against my back like most others but are more open with an extra thick seam at the top.
+They don’t sit snugly shut against my back like most others but are more open with an extra thick seam at the top.

-You can also get an aero version of the Maghalie Rochette jersey (US$215 from Rapha) that would likely fit tighter though has a slightly different color palette than the shorts.
+You can also get an aero version of the Maghalie Rochette jersey (US$86 from Rapha) that would likely fit tighter, though it has a slightly different color palette than the shorts.

 While this Rapha kit looks and feels great, I tend to delay picking this kit from my drawer in the morning.
 I have others that are super comfy.
 If the chamois width between the legs weren’t as wide as they are on me, I’d grab these more often and not care as much about the lack of compression.